The Northern Alsace Wine Route: a special local exoticism

 In the area surrounding the European capital, the Strasbourg vineyards stretch from Marlenheim to Molsheim through an area packed with amazing medieval heritage and verdant landscapes where vineyards rub shoulders with orchards.
 This section forms the northern gateway to the Alsace Wine Route and offers an enchanting itinerary through an array of typical Alsatian villages and fortified towns.
 And in the midst of all this, you will find prestigious wine estates to discover.
 To unlock the secrets of the vineyards, why not head out on one of the vineyard trails for a walk that will be as educational as its views over the surrounding countryside are impressive.

-The Heart of Alsace Vineyards: all the emotion of a land brimming with History
+Vineyards in Centre Alsace: all the emotion of a land brimming with History

 The Colmar Vineyards: all the elegance of an idyllic heritage

 The Colmar Vineyards lie in a landscape of plains, mountains and vineyards, every enchanting view worthy of a picture postcard.
 Boasting a particularly rich heritage, this stage of the Alsace Wine Route features a string of well-known picturesque villages including Eguisheim, Kaysersberg and Riquewihr.
 Stop in Colmar, the Alsatian wine capital, for a dose of culture and treat yourself to outings into the delightful villages in the surrounding area.
 You'll be enchanted by the authenticity of these jewels of the vineyards, with their half-timbered houses, flower-laden windowsills and cobblestone lanes.

 The Southern Alsace Wine Route: freedom to enjoy nature as it is meant to be